acm-ndsu/Byte-le-2024/docs/source/game_board.rst

 - Turing Co.
     - Turing Co. will have the red base in the bottom left corner.

 When you want to cash in ores for points or upgrade your MOB-BOT, you can only do so at your base.
+Once MOB-BOT is standing on their base at the end of the turn, it will automatically deposit all the ores in its inventory.

 More information on ores is found in :doc:`ores`, and information on MOB-BOT is found in :doc:`mobbot`.